fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 DATABASE_NAME=app
 ```

-First, the `QUART_APP` will be small kickstarter `manage.py` file that creates an instance of our application using the Factory pattern, just like I’ve done previously on my Flask course.
+First, the `QUART_APP` will be the kickstarter `manage.py` file that creates an instance of our application using the Factory pattern, just like I’ve done previously on my Flask course.

-Next the `QUART_ENV` environment we’ll define as `development` so that we have meaningful error pages.
+Next we’ll define the `QUART_ENV` environment as `development` so that we have meaningful error pages.
 We’ll also add a `SECRET_KEY`; even though it’s not essentially needed, it’s a good practice to have it.

 The next five variables, `DB_USERNAME`, `DB_PASSWORD`, `DB_HOST`, and `DATABASE_NAME` will allow us to connect to the database.
 We'll use a generic `app` prefix for the user, password and database so that we don't have to worry when we use the same code for other applications.